 Managing your finances at university can seem like a daunting task but there is no need to worry.
 Whatever stage you are at in your student journey, your Students’ Guild is here to help you navigate the twists and turns of your financial life.
 From understanding the costs of university and available funding through to avoiding pitfalls and scams, these pages are here to give you valuable insights and information as well as sign-posting you to a large number of external resources.

-We hope that you will be able to find the answers to your questions here but if you can’t then reach out to our Advice Service.
+We hope that you will be able to find the answers to your questions here, but if you can’t then please reach out to our Advice Service.